Setting Up the Perfect Aquarium for Celestial Pearl Danios

 Tank size

-Celestial Pearl Danios are small fish that do not require a large tank.
-To keep a small number a tank of 10 gallons (38 liters) or larger would be suitable for a small group of Celestial Pearl Danios.
+Danio margaritatus are small fish that do not require a large tank.
+For a small group of these fish, a tank of 10 gallons (38 liters) or larger is suitable.

 Water parameters